Street priority & map

 Priority 1 (P1)

-P1 streets are normally maintained to bare pavement over the full road width.
-Generally, accumulations of more than 3 cm are removed with deicing chemicals and by truck plowing.
-Streets are plowed on a continuous basis, preferably at night to minimize potential conflict with traffic and parked vehicles, until complete.
+- Maintained to bare pavement over the full road width Accumulations of more than 3 cm are removed with deicing chemicals and by truck plowing

 Priority 2 (P2)

-Includes non-regional bus routes and collector streets based on traffic counts; some streets in industrial areas are exceptions to the standard.
+Includes non-regional bus routes and collector streets based on traffic counts

 Priority 3 (P3)